choria-io/website/docs/content/concepts/cli/_index.md

 sub-commands, arguments and flags.

-Choria, being MCollective compatible, relies on the MCollective CLI toolkit for it's interactions, if you've previously used MCollective it should be very familiar.
+Choria, being MCollective compatible, relies on the MCollective CLI toolkit for its interactions, if you've previously used MCollective it should be very familiar.

 {{% notice tip %}}